Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Model setup and identifiability notions

-A key structure in the BLESS model is the latent-to-observed \emph{measurement graph}.
-This is a bipartite graph with directed edges from the latent $\alpha_k$'s to the observed $y_j$'s indicating direct statistical dependence.
-The BLESS model posits that the measurement graph is a forest of star trees; namely, each latent variable can have multiple observed proxy variables as \emph{children}, but each observed variable has exactly one latent \emph{parent}.
-On the latent part, we allow the binary latent variables to have arbitrary dependencies for the greatest possible modeling flexibility.
-Figure \ref{fig-graph1} provides a graphical illustration of the BLESS model, where we draw latent variables as white nodes and observed variables as gray nodes.
-Although assuming each observed variable having exactly one latent parent may appear to be restrictive, we point out that the arbitrary dependence between the latent variables indeed allows the observables to have extremely flexible and rich joint distributions.
-In Figure \ref{fig-graph1}, the solid directed edges from the latent to the observed variables form a star-forest-shaped measurement graph, and the dotted undirected edges between all pairs of latent variables indicate arbitrary possible dependence among them.

-Equivalently, we can represent the bipartite measurement graph from the $K$ latent variables to the $p$ observed children in a $p\times K$ \emph{graphical matrix} $\G=(g_{j,k})$ with binary entries, where $g_{j,k}=1$ indicates $\alpha_k$ is the latent parent of $y_j$ and $g_{j,k}=0$ otherwise.
-Each row of $\G$ contains exactly one entry of ``1'' due to the star-forest graph structure.
-Statistically, the conditional distribution of $y_j\mid \aaa$ equals that of $y_j\mid\alpha_{k}$ if and only if $g_{j,k}=1$.
-We can therefore denote the conditional distribution of $y_j$ given the latent variables as follows,
+A key structure in the BLESS model is the latent-to-observed {measurement graph}.
+This is a bipartite graph with directed edges from the latent $a_k$'s to the observed $y_j$'s indicating direct statistical dependence.
+The BLESS model posits that the measurement graph is a forest of star trees; namely, each latent variable can have multiple observed variables as \emph{children}, but each observed variable has exactly one latent \emph{parent}. {Although assuming that each observed variable has exactly one latent parent seems to be somewhat restrictive, we point out that the dependence among the latent variables allows the observables to still have rich joint distributions.
+This is because in the BLESS model, we allow the $K$ latent variables to be \emph{arbitrarily dependent}; e.g., the latent dependence can be induced by a complicated graphical model among the latent variables themselves or even induced by some deeper latent structures.
+In Section \ref{subsec-pyramid}, we will provide a concrete example where the dependence among latent variables is induced by a deeper-layer, high-order discrete latent structure; for that model we can still apply our identifiability result for the BLESS model.} Next we introduce the mathematical notation to equivalently represent the measurement graph.
+Define a $p\times K$ \emph{graphical matrix} $\G=(g_{j,k})$ with binary entries, where $g_{j,k}=1$ indicates $a_k$ is the latent parent of $y_j$ and $g_{j,k}=0$ otherwise.
+Each row of $\G$ contains exactly one entry of ``1'' due to the star-forest graph structure. {For $j\in[p]$, denote the $j$th row vector of matrix $\G$ as $\bo g_j$.} Statistically, the conditional distribution of $y_j\mid \bo a$ equals that of $y_j\mid a_{k}$ if and only if $g_{j,k}=1$.
+We can therefore write the conditional distribution of $y_j$ given the latent variables as: